fncraft/Anonsurf-cli/README.md

 # What is AnonSurf?
-AnonSurf is a tool created by Parrot Security that allows you to be more private and anonymous by forwarding all of your system's internet traffic through the TOR network forcefully by utilizing iptables.
+AnonSurf is a tool created by Parrot Security that allows you to be more private and anonymous by forwarding all of your system's internet traffic through the Tor network forcefully by utilizing iptables.

 # Why did you decide to create this fork?
 To that, I'd respond with the following: Making AnonSurf build and run on literally any other system than ParrotOS is simply too much of a hassle due to multiple reasons.